 The same goes for Whitebeard and Roger, to the point where they were seen drinking together in a Flashback shortly before Roger's death when Roger told Whitebeard the truth about the Will of D.

 Mihawk towards the Straw Hat crew in general.
-Specifically, he keeps tabs on Luffy and Zoro's growth as pirates, gives a mental apology to Shanks before attacking Luffy at Marineford and agrees to train Zoro during the time skip so the latter can protect his crewmates.
+Specifically, he keeps tabs on Luffy and Zoro's growth as pirates, gives a mental apology to Shanks before attacking Luffy at Marineford, and agrees to train Zoro during the time skip so the latter can protect his crewmates.

-Trafalgar Law has shades of this toward Luffy and the Straw Hats as well (his switching around of some of their hearts and personalities notwithstanding).
+Trafalgar Law has shades of this toward Luffy and the Straw Hats as well (his switching around of some of their hearts and minds notwithstanding).
 For one thing, he's directed Luffy and company as to where they need to go on the Punk Hazard island, even as Luffy acknowledges that they'll be enemies as long as they're both searching for One Piece.
 Law also acknowledges his role in saving Luffy's life during the Marineford arc, though he claims that that was something he did on a whim, thinking it would be a lame way for such an interesting rival to die.

 Ranma and Ryoga are this trope to a tee.
 When Ryoga is first introduced, he tried to kill Ranma in his sleep.
 By the end of the series, they've saved each other's lives repeatedly, helped each other unlock more true potential, and defeated near-demigods together.
 And then there was the whole koi fishing rod story, in which Takahashi herself spoofed the "Friendly" part of the equation by having Ryoga accidentally cause Ranma to fall madly in love with him.

 In Dorohedoro, Shin and Noi are quite friendly to Cayman's crew (they're not to Cayman himself, however, at least so far).
 With the Grey and Gray Morality, however, the issue is a bit shady.